nwjs/node/doc/api/test.md

 > **Note:** `beforeEach` and `afterEach` hooks are triggered
 > between each subtest execution.

-In this example, `await` is used to ensure that both subtests have completed.
-This is necessary because tests do not wait for their subtests to complete, unlike tests created within suites.
-Any subtests that are still outstanding when their parent finishes are cancelled and treated as failures.
 Any subtest failures cause the parent test to fail.

 ## Skipping tests